July 24, 2025

 GLP-1 medications mimic a hormone that helps regulate hunger and digestion.
 By reducing appetite and slowing the rate of digestion, patients tend to eat smaller portions and less frequently.
 This leads to a significant reduction in calorie intake, contributing to weight loss observed on the scale.₁

-Fewer than 1 in 4 U.S. adults meet CDC guidelines for aerobic and muscle-strengthening activity.₂
+The risk may be higher for individuals who are already sedentary, especially if they do not have established habits of regular physical activity².
+Fewer than 1 in 4 U.S. adults meet CDC guidelines for aerobic and muscle-strengthening activity.2

 Most of your existing members aren’t moving enough to retain muscle when they begin to lower their calorie intake.
 A snapshot analysis of the Sword Move population shows this risk factor is widespread³: